-- The University has also established the following process that allows for the reasonable extension of timeframes in these Procedures on a case-by-case basis for good cause.
-A Party or Investigator may request a reasonable extension of the timeframes in these Procedures at any time from the Title IX Coordinator/DHR Administrator.
+- 1. The University has also established the following process that allows for the reasonable extension of timeframes in these Procedures on a case-by-case basis for good cause.
+A Party, Investigator, and/or Hearing Officer may request a reasonable extension of the timeframes in these Procedures at any time from the Title IX Coordinator/DHR Administrator.
 The Title IX Coordinator/DHR Administrator may also initiate a reasonable extension of the timeframes in these Procedures at any time.
 For an extension to be granted, the following process must be followed: - a.
 Good cause for the extension must exist.
 Good cause may include: - i.
 To ensure the integrity and thoroughness of the investigation; - ii.
 The reasonable absence of a Party, Party's advisor, or witness; - iii.
-To comply with a request by law enforcement, including a concurrent law enforcement investigation;2
+To comply with a request by law enforcement, including a concurrent law enforcement investigation; - iv.
+Based on the need to provide language assistance, disability accommodations, or other modifications to allow the full participation of a Party or witness;

-- iv.
-Based on the need to provide language assistance, disability accommodations, or other modifications to allow the full participation of a Party or witness; - v.
-A particularly complex investigation, such as one involving multiple Complainants, multiple Respondents, a large number of witnesses, voluminous evidence, or length of the written record; - vi.
-The severity and extent of the alleged misconduct; or - vii.
-Other extenuating or unforeseen circumstances that are not within the control of the University, Party, witnesses, or Investigator. - b.
-The Title IX Coordinator/DHR Administrator is the final decisionmaker with respect to all extensions. - c.
+- v.
+Academic breaks or exam periods; - vi.
+A particularly complex investigation or hearing process, such as one involving multiple Complainants, multiple Respondents, a large number of witnesses, voluminous evidence, or length of the written record; - vii.
+The severity and extent of the alleged misconduct; or - viii.
+Other extenuating or unforeseen circumstances that are not within the control of the University, Party, witnesses, Investigator, or Hearing Officer. - b.
+The Title IX Coordinator/DHR Administrator is the final decision-maker with respect to all extensions. - c.
 The Parties receive written notice from the Title IX Coordinator/DHR Administrator or designee that an extension is necessary and an explanation for the delay.
 The notice will indicate if the extension alters the timeframes for the major stages of the Complaint process and provide a new estimated timeline. - 2.
-Requests for Extensions: While requests for delays by the Parties and witnesses may be considered, the University cannot unduly or unreasonably delay the prompt resolution of a Complaint under the Nondiscrimination Policy.
-The fact that an Employee is off contract or between semesters, without more, does not excuse an Employee from their expected participation in the Complaint resolution process. - 3.
-Status Updates: In addition to the communications at each major stage of the process, the University will provide a status update to the Complainant and Respondent every 30-days, beginning from the date that the Notice of Investigation is issued until the Notice of Investigation Outcome is issued to the Parties, unless a Party requests in writing not to receive these updates. - a.
-For cases of Sex-based Harassment, the Title IX Coordinator/DHR Administrator shall notify the Complainant of any Disciplinary Sanctions imposed against a Respondent. - b.
+Requests for Extensions: While requests for delays by the Parties and witnesses may be considered, the University cannot unduly or unreasonably delay the prompt resolution of a Complaint under the Nondiscrimination Policy. - a.
+Students As required by California law, the Title IX Coordinator/DHR Administrator will not unreasonably deny a Student Party's request for an extension during periods of examinations or academic breaks. - b.
+Employees The fact that an Employee is off contract or between semesters, without more, does not excuse an Employee from their expected participation in the Complaint resolution process. - 3.
+Status Updates: In addition to the communications at each major stage of the process, the University will provide a status update to the Complainant and Respondent every 30-days, beginning from the date that the Notice of Investigation is issued until the Notice of Investigation Outcome or Final Decision is issued to the Parties, unless a Party requests in writing not to receive these updates. - For cases of Sex-based Harassment, the Title IX Coordinator/DHR Administrator shall notify the Complainant of any Disciplinary Sanctions imposed against a Respondent. - b.
 The Civil Rights Appeals Unit will provide status updates to the Parties and Title IX Coordinator/DHR Administrator as required by the timelines in these Procedures. - c.
-In addition, either Party may, at any time, request from the Title IX Coordinator/DHR Administrator a status updates regarding investigation and appeal timeframes. - H. Reasonable Accommodations: Any person with a Disability who seeks reasonable accommodations to participate in the Complaint submission or investigation process will be referred to the appropriate campus administrator (the appropriate human resources administrator) who may consult with the Title IX Coordinator/DHR Administrator to determine the reasonableness of a requested accommodation.
+In addition, either Party may, at any time, request from the Title IX Coordinator/DHR Administrator a status updates regarding investigation, hearing, and appeal timeframes. - H. Reasonable Accommodations: Any person with a Disability who seeks reasonable accommodations to participate in the Complaint submission or investigation process will be referred to the appropriate campus administrator (for Students, the services for students with disabilities administrator, and for Employees the appropriate human resources administrator) who may consult with the Title IX Coordinator/DHR Administrator to determine the reasonableness of a requested accommodation.